-Meadows are an integral, and often overlooked, part of our mountain ecosystems.
+Meadows are an integral, and often overlooked, part of our watershed ecosystems.
 In the face of current and impending extreme climate shifts, meadows display astounding resilience.
-They provide key habitat for the Klamath region’s unique biodiversity, keep downstream waters cool throughout the summer, and store tremendous amounts of carbon, not to mention their deep cultural significance for indigenous communities in the region.
-Despite their importance to healthy montane ecosystems, much is still unknown about their presence on the landscape.
-Through collaborative research efforts, the Klamath Meadows Partnership aims to increase the recognition of meadows for continued research and public understanding in order to more adequately protect these vital oases.
+They are biodiverse hot spots, store large amounts of carbon, and provide water storage that promotes wildfire resilience in forests and water security in streams.
+Meadows are places for culturally important foods, fibers, medicine, and ceremony among indigenous communities in the region.
+Despite their ecological and cultural importance, much is unknown about their distribution and condition across the landscape and how that has changed over time.
+Through collaborative efforts, the Klamath Meadows Partnership aims to increase the recognition of meadows and the role they play in integrated watershed management and planning.
 Read on to learn more about some of the unique values of meadows in the Klamath region.

 Meadows act as oases, providing year-round refuge for the region's immense biodiversity.
 Species like the Pacific Tree Frog, the Southern Long-Toed Salamander, and the Cascades Frog all rely on meadows for year-round breeding habitat.
 Rare, endemic plant species, such as the California Pitcher Plant, California Lady's Slipper, and Showy Raillardella, thrive in healthy meadows.
 Grasses, sedges, and shrubs flourish year-round to provide food and habitat for deer, birds, and small mammals.